-Ukraine's Privatbank files $3 billion lawsuit against PwC subsidiaries
+Ukraine's PrivatBank files $3 billion lawsuit against PwC subsidiaries

 The bank’s former shareholders Ihor Kolomoisky and Gennadiy Bogolyubov have contested the nationalization and say the central bank misrepresented the health of PrivatBank’s finances.

-In December, a London court ordered a worldwide freeze on the assets of Kolomoisky and Bogolyubov while it considers the case.
+In December, a London court ordered a worldwide freeze on assets belonging to Kolomoisky and Bogolyubov while it considers the case.

 PrivatBank’s nationalization was the culmination of a swingeing clean-up of Ukraine’s financial system, backed by the International Monetary Fund.
 Dozens of lenders have closed since a pro-Western government took office in 2014.

-Reporting by Natalia Zinets; Writing by Alessandra Prentice; Editing by Susan Fenton
+Reporting by Natalia Zinets; Writing by Alessandra Prentice; Editing by Susan Fenton and David Evans